Restructuring Investment Banking: Everything You Need to KnowUpdated:

 For example, when I first started in restructuring in 2017 one of my lowly tasks was to compile a cap table for Hertz (no easy task, as it was an absolute mess).
 At the time Hertz looked like it only had a modest amount of stress and probably wouldn't need to restructure anytime soon.
-Fast forward to 2020 and Hertz rather infamously filed Chapter 11 (and is being advised by Moelis).
+Fast forward to 2020 and Hertz rather infamously filed Chapter 11 (being advised by Moelis).

-The point is that restructuring investment bankers try to get in front of a company long before they themselves even begin to think seriously that they are going to have to restructure.
+Anyway, the point is that restructuring investment bankers try to get in front of a company long before they themselves even begin to think seriously that they are going to have to meaningfully restructure.

 For this reason, before talking about restructuring solutions we should first talk about what signs of distress a restructuring investment banker will look for.

-As mentioned previously, senior investment bankers will have a list of companies they are keeping their eyes on that are not necessarily in distress now, but are apt to become distressed in the future.
+As mentioned previously, senior rx bankers will have a list of companies they are keeping their eyes on that are not necessarily in distress now, but are apt to become distressed in the future.

 Screens are a compilation of one-pagers on companies - usually all within the same industry, such as industrials, healthcare, etc. - that include a detailed cap table and a few important points (usually contained in the footnotes of the page).

 Screens are for companies that are reasonably healthy (or at least not overly distressed) now, but could end up being distressed in the years to come.
 In other words, screens are just the way in which restructuring investment bankers keep an eye on troubled companies in a certain section.

 These screens are routinely updated - every quarter or two - to reflect where the companies are now.
 If a managing director or partner spots a company trending in the wrong direction they'll then ask an analyst or an associate to create a profile on the company.